 Close×

-A difficult summer for tourists in Laval
+A difficult summer for tourism in Laval

-In figures: the impacts of COVID-19
+In figures: the impact of COVID-19

-• Hotel occupancy of 24%, a 66% decrease from summer 2019*
+• Hotel occupancy rate of 24%, down 66% on summer 2019*.

 • 12% of Tourisme Laval membersremain closed to date